Can a Plasma Cutter Cut Titanium? Tips, Gas & Heat-Affected Zone

 plasma cutting titanium techniques

-Next, adopt fast inches per minute (IPM) speeds akin to aluminum cutting, reducing heat input and preserving cut quality.
+Next, use fast inches per minute (IPM) travel speeds, similar to aluminum cutting.
+This lowers heat input and helps protect the cut edge.

 Safety Considerations for Cutting Titanium